Mehedi-909/sentiment-analysis-hugging-face/README.md

 #### Unix/ Mac OS
 > source venv/bin/activate

-5. Then install the dependencies using the command:
+6. Then install the necessary dependencies using the command:

 > pip install -r requirements.txt

-6. After the successful installation, run the following command to run the server:
+7. After the successful installation, run the following command to run the server:

 > python manage.py runserver